ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-The first parameter is the [string]{.str} to process, and the second parameter is the position at which the processing should start.
-(Or in other words, the second parameter of integer type is the actual position in the input [string]{.str}, that position moves during the whole capering process from the start of the input [string]{.str} to its end.
+The first parameter is the [string] to process, and the second parameter is the position at which the processing should start.
+(Or in other words, the second parameter of integer type is the actual position in the input [string], that position moves during the whole capering process from the start of the input [string] to its end.
 The end may not be reached if the capering fails at some point.)
 The last parameter has always the type [set\[char\]] with a default value indication which characters that [proc] can process.